SixtantIO/hum/README.md

 Storing data is a tradeoff between processing speed and storage efficiency.
 Ideally, this library will be able to:

-1. store order books for a cost ~ 10 GB per book per year, and
+1. store order books for a cost of ~ 10 GB per book per year, and
 2. retrieve order books and run calculations (e.g. liquidity within N basis points of the midprice) fast enough to serve as a custom back end for a [Grafana](https://grafana.com/) dashboard — i.e. process queries over an